 - Teams arrive at Olympic Plaza between 11:30 a.m. & 11:45 a.m. on their scheduled sliding date (please select your preferred date when you register and we will do our best to fit you in on that date!)

 - After arriving and before 12 p.m., team members will fill out a participation waiver and have the opportunity to practice on the ice and enjoy complimentary hot chocolate, courtesy of Purple Perk.

 - At 12 p.m., the scheduled tournament play begins.
 Each team will be scheduled to slide twice during the preliminary rounds.

 - Each team member will slide once per round.

-The goal is to land as close to the button (center of the rings) as possible.
+The goal is to land as close to the button (centre of the rings) as possible.

 At the end of each round, individual scores from each team members’ slide will be added together and your team’s overall score will be determined.

 - After the two preliminary rounds are complete, the 5 teams with the lowest overall score between the two preliminary rounds will advance to Slide-Offs; a single additional round where each team member slides one more time.
 Again, results are determined based on your team’s cumulative distance from the button.